A sample of Fast Radio Bursts discovered and localised with MeerTRAP at the MeerKAT telescope: Results

 The above analysis of the scaling of the inferred FRB all-sky rates with fluence completeness threshold provides an indirect or inter-survey measurement of the FRB population's fluence distribution.
 It is most suited for surveys with low numbers of detections, as the derived rate is an integral quantity across all the FRBs detected.
 A more direct and intra-survey approach is to look at the FRB source counts, i.e.\ their $\log N - \log F$ distributions.
 We display the cumulative source count distributions for the current MeerTRAP L-band sample of 11 FRBs in Fig.~\ref{fig:sourcecounts}, separated by survey.
+In this analysis, we assigned the two multi beam-type FRBs exclusively to the sample of their highest detection S/N and not also the other.
 Shown are the cumulative or integral counts above a limiting fluence.
 We assumed asymmetric fluence errors of 25 and 50~per cent on the best-determined values and Poissonian errors $\sqrt{N}$ on the counts $N$.
 All fluences were corrected by the attenuation of the FRBs in MeerKAT's primary beam response as in Eq.~\ref{eq:radiometer}.
 Where FRBs are well localised to either a single CB or by synthesis imaging, their $a_\text{IB}$ values are well established from the primary beam models.
 For more poorly localised (IB) bursts, $a_\text{IB}$ is the minimum attenuation (highest value) compatible with a non-detection in the central primary beam area tiled with CBs following the procedure in \citet{2022Rajwade}.
 For FRBs detected simultaneously in CBs and the IB, we used the combined beam information for their localisation and the IB data for their robust fluence estimates.
 Imaging-localised IB detections have the most reliable fluences, as their signals are only affected by the slowly-varying and well-characterised primary beam response.
 They completely avoid the more complex attenuation by the CB response and variations in beam-forming efficiency (array phasing).
 We employed an unbinned likelihood method to estimate the slopes of the integral source count distributions using \textsc{pymc}.
-In particular, we fit the empirical fluence distributions with a Pareto distribution whose PDF is defined as
+In particular, we fit the empirical fluence distributions with a Pareto distribution whose CDF is